wlswotmd/gef/FAQ.md

 If implemented in the future, the architecture must at least disclose the `pagewalk` process in detail.
 This is because a memory map is required to obtain the symbols, and a `pagewalk` implementation is required to obtain the memory map.

-## Are there any plans to support more architectures with Qemu-user?
+## Are there any plans to support more architectures with qemu-user?
 Yes, however, it is becoming difficult to find new support targets.
 This is because three things are required: